13 Ways Your Phone is Ruining Your Health

 Cell phones may be the most significant blessing/curse combo technology has ever produced.
 Providing unlimited information at our fingertips, they prevent us from getting lost, waiting hours for a friend who's running late or choosing a terrible restaurant for dinner (well, some of the time).
 They enable us to stay in touch with far-flung friends and family and discover amazing culture we otherwise wouldn't uncover.

 But researchers have found that our day-in, day-out reliance on the ubiquitous devices can have serious negative consequences on our physical and mental health.
-The Remedy asked experts to tell us how your phone may be ruining your health, and how you can reverse that without going rotary.
+Eat This, Not That!
+Health asked experts to tell us how your phone may be ruining your health, and how you can reverse that without going rotary.

 They're Full Of Germs

 Your phone makes contact with your face, ears, fingers, and countless public surfaces all day long—the average American touches their phone 47 times a day.
 So maybe it's no shock that studies have found the average cellphone is 10 times dirtier than a toilet seat.
 "A dirty phone can definitely impact your health and spread germs," says Alain Michon, MD, medical director at Ottawa Skin Clinic in Ottawa, Canada.
 "Just like any other object, a phone has an astronomical amount of bacteria on it, and putting it directly on our face isn't the healthiest thing to do."
 The bugs an average phone harbors: E. coli, staph, strep, and common cold and flu viruses.

 The Rx: "I recommend cleaning your phone as often as you can since different types of germs and bacteria are continually making their way back on to it throughout the day," says Michon.
 "I suggest using a UV light phone sanitizing device daily or sanitizing phone wipes between two and three times a day."
 Wash your hands thoroughly and often.
 If your hands are always clean, they'll transmit fewer germs to your phone and face.